 Track Your Money

 We are all guilty of whittling away money on an ongoing basis with seemingly no idea where our money has gone.
 It is therefore a great idea to begin tracking your money on a daily basis to understand your spending habits and how you can better manage them.

-Put in place a target at the beginning of each year which you can review on a monthly basis.
+- Set Saving Targets – Put in place a target at the beginning of each year which you can review on a monthly basis.
 For example, you may decide to target an annual saving of 10k.
 Each month, you can tick off your savings and if you fail to meet your monthly target, you can always make up for it the following month.
-The key is to ensure that you are reviewing your savings and spending on an ongoing basis to keep you on track.

 As we all know, socialising can be a costly affair.
 To save money, it can be a great idea to invite friends over to your home for dinner and drinks as opposed to eating out.
 You can take it in turns to host evenings at your homes and could even suggest that you all pick a different theme for each week or month, ensuring that you have a lot of fun and variety.

 Prepare Lunch at home

 Whether you are eating in your work canteen or popping to the local bakery for a freshly made roll on your lunch break, the cost of eating out soon adds up.
 Preparing a packed lunch to take to your work will not only save you money, but will also save you from the temptation to agree to go for a business lunch, or from purchasing any additional goods when picking up your sandwich, and drink.